ethandavenport/March-Madness/README.md

 # Project Overview
 This repository contains code to estimate win probabilities for NCAA men’s tournament games from 2017–2025 and to turn those probabilities into a bracket strategy for upcoming tournaments.
 The workflow covers data collection, merging and cleaning, feature selection with grouped penalties, model training and evaluation, and bracket construction rules that balance model predictions with historical seeding outcomes.

+This project was done purely for my enjoyment and hopeful success in March Madness bracket groups, and is not associated with any class, employer, or other formal commitment.

 # Data Collection and Sources
 Tournament results and core identifiers come from the official March Machine Learning Mania Kaggle competition (detailed results, seeds, and team metadata).
 Additional team strength metrics are pulled from several external sources covering efficiency, resume quality, and advanced scouting stats for recent seasons.
 ​